razvanmarinescu/brain-coloring/README.md

 ## Project Contributors

-We are looking for contributors to develop the project further.
+We are looking for contributors to develop the project further!
 Please email me (razvan at csail.mit.edu) to discuss potential ideas.
 We are open to any interesting future directions, including:
 * visualising other anatomical organs (e.g. heart, liver, ...)
 * visualising white-matter tracts in the brain
 * visualising toxic proteins present in the brain (e.g. amyloid, tau, ...)